Kvist Solutions

 Debt Financing in 2009

-NorSun is a Norwegian company specializing in the manufacture of high-performance monocrystalline silicon ingots and wafers for the solar energy industry.
-The company utilizes the Czochralski process to produce its products, which involves melting polysilicon and shaping it into blocks that are then sliced into thin wafers.
-These wafers are supplied to leading manufacturers of high-efficiency solar cells, who prioritize quality and innovation in their production processes.
-NorSun operates modern production facilities in Årdal, Norway, and Vantaa, Finland, with an annual production capacity projected to exceed 200 MWp.
-The company is dedicated to enhancing economies of scale and advancing technology to improve the efficiency and affordability of solar energy conversion.
+NorSun is a Norwegian solar energy company that specializes in the manufacture and marketing of high-performance monocrystalline silicon ingots and wafers.
+The company utilizes the Czochralski process to produce its products, which involves melting polysilicon and shaping it into pseudo-square blocks before slicing them into thin wafers using diamond wire saws.
+NorSun's modern production facilities, located in Årdal, Norway, and Vantaa, Finland, have an expected annual production capacity exceeding 200 MWp.
+The company serves a select group of leading manufacturers in the solar cell industry, emphasizing quality, innovation, and manufacturing excellence.
+NorSun is dedicated to advancing economies of scale and fostering technological improvements that enhance the efficiency and affordability of converting sunlight into electricity.